 Sulfur is a substance that for thousands of years has been a popular way to treat acne and other kinds of skin inflammation.
-As early as 5,000 years ago the ancient Egyptians made a sulfur salve to treat acne and eczema.
+As early as 5,000 years ago the ancient Egyptians made a sulfur salve to treat acne.
 Traditional Chinese medicine also prescribed sulfur for skincare concerns.

 Sulfur is the tenth most common element in the universe.
 It is typically found near hot springs and in volcanic regions of the world including Indonesia, Chile and Japan.

 Sulfur is known for its distinct "rotten eggs" smell.
 Pure sulfur has no smell, but many of its compounds do.
 For example, sulfur compounds called mercaptans give skunks their smell.
 And rotten eggs (and most stink bombs) get their distinctive aroma courtesy of hydrogen sulfide (H2S).

 How Does Sulfur Treat Acne?

 There are a few different ways that sulfur helps in the treatment of pimples and blackheads.
 First, sulfur — similar to benzoyl peroxide — is a natural enemy of P. acnes, the bacteria that grows inside a plugged pore and leads to pimples and blackheads.

 Scientists aren’t exactly sure why sulfur is so effective against P. acnes bacteria but they do know it is gentle and has very few side effects.
 That’s why sulfur is such a common ingredient in masks, washes, soaps and creams designed to fight acne.

 Another way that sulfur works to control acne is that it makes the very top layers of the skin dry out and peel off.
 This dries up pimples and helps prevent future blemishes.
 In this respect sulfur is similar to salicylic acid.